vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 In the evening (between around 5:30 PM and 6:30 PM) I went to Mehak Indian Cuisine to pick up an online order.

+## Monday January 25

+In the evening (between 5:30 PM and 6:45 PM) I went to downtown Berkeley.
+I first went to Trader Joe's, from where I checked out at 6:06 PM.
+I then went to Udupi Palace where I got a spinach masala dosa.

+This was my first time wearing a KN95 mask.